RchGrav/astraeus/astraeus.md

 ### Phase 3: Strategic Role & Workflow Planning

+**YOU MUST** not skip any steps.
+Follow all steps and infer best practices at all times.

 **Goal:** Finalize the roster of deeply-scoped sub-agent roles, ensuring full-spectrum coverage.

+CRITICAL: Ensure you seed the project root CLAUDE.md with instructions to follow workflows created in .claude/workflows and to choose workflows appropriate to the task.

 *IMPORTANT*
 1. You **MUST** really take a step back here and think of these agents working as a team and determine ways they can collaborate.